Listen to What the Man Said: Lyrics

 The song is an optimistic love song.
 Even though love may be blind or may cause separated lovers to suffer, the singer believes that love will prevail.
 This is in accordance with what “the man” said.
 "The man" is not explicitly identified, but might be God.
 Author Vincent Benitez believes that "McCartney is advising everyone to stick with the basics of life, which for him means focusing on love."
-The song is in the key of G major.

 The seemingly random words which are spoken before the music begins, according to Chip Madinger and Mark Easter's 2000 book Eight Arms To Hold You, are said by McCartney.
 "Paul's impression of Leo Nocentelli, the guitarist for The Meters (not Wolfman Jack, as has been incorrectly stated), which was placed at the beginning of the song, was taped when he recorded his vocal track," the book says.

-The speaker says: "All right, OK... very good to see you down in New Orleans, man, yeah, yeah.
+McCartney says: "All right, OK... very good to see you down in New Orleans, man, yeah, yeah.
 Reet, yeah, yeah..."
 The word "reet" is jazz slang, meaning "good, proper, excellent".